ArchipelagoMW/Archipelago/README.md

 Archipelago was directly forked from bonta0's `multiworld_31` branch of ALttPEntranceRandomizer (this project has a long legacy of its own, please check it out linked above) on January 12, 2020.
 The repository was then named to _MultiWorld-Utilities_ to better encompass its intended function.
 As Archipelago matured, then known as "Berserker's MultiWorld" by some, we found it necessary to transform our repository into a root level repository (as opposed to a 'forked repo') and change the name (which came later) to better reflect our project.

 ## Running Archipelago
-For most people all you need to do is head over to the [releases](https://github.com/ArchipelagoMW/Archipelago/releases) page then download and run the appropriate installer.
-The installers function on Windows only.
+For most people, all you need to do is head over to the [releases](https://github.com/ArchipelagoMW/Archipelago/releases) page then download and run the appropriate installer, or AppImage for Linux-based systems.

-If you are running Archipelago from a non-Windows system then the likely scenario is that you are comfortable running source code directly.
-Please see our doc on [running Archipelago from source](docs/running%20from%20source.md).
+If you are a developer or are running on a platform with no compiled releases available, please see our doc on [running Archipelago from source](docs/running%20from%20source.md).

 ## Related Repositories
 This project makes use of multiple other projects.
 We wouldn't be here without these other repositories and the contributions of their developers, past and present.